ESPhoenix/drMD/README.md

     - parameters:   This is a dictionary containing the parameters for the restraints.

- ##   All restraints need to have the following parameter:
+ *Note All restraints need to have the following parameter:
         -k :        This is the force constant of the restraint (int)

- ##   Distance restraints require the following parameter:
+*Note   Distance restraints require the following parameter:
         -r0:        This is the distance in Angstroms that the restraint should be applied at (int/float)

- ##   Angle restrainst require the following parameter:
+*Note   Angle restrainst require the following parameter:
         -theta0:    This is the angle in degrees that the angle should be constrained at (int/float)

- ##   Dihedral restraints require the following parameter:
+*Note   Dihedral restraints require the following parameter:
         -phi0:      This is the angle in degrees that the dihedral should be constrained at (int/float)

     - selection:    This is a dictionary containing information on the selection of atoms that the restraints will be applied to.
-##    Each selection contains the following parameters:
+*Note  Each selection contains the following parameters:
         - type:     This can be set the following presets: "backbone", "protein", "ligand", "water", or "ions".
-    # If a preset is used, atoms will be selected automatically for you and no other parameters need to be set.
+*Note If a preset is used, atoms will be selected automatically for you and no other parameters need to be set.
-    # Other options for more granular selections are "residue" or "atom".
+*Note Other options for more granular selections are "residue" or "atom".

-##    If "residue" has been selected and additional parameter must be used:
+*Note   If "residue" has been selected and additional parameter must be used:
         - input:    This is a list of lists containing the information needed to select resiudes.
 This must use the following format:
             [[chainId, residueName, residueNumber], [chainId, residueName, residueNumber], ...]

-##    If "atom" has been selected and additional parameter must be used:
+*Note    If "atom" has been selected and additional parameter must be used:
         - input:    This is a list of lists containing the information needed to select atoms.
 This must use the following format:
             [[chainId, residueName, residueNumber, atomName], [chainId, residueName, residueNumber, atomName], ...]
 ```